graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 # Overview

-The GraphQL Composite Schemas specification describes how to construct a single unified GraphQL schema, the _composite schema_, from multiple GraphQL schemas, the _source schemas_.
+The GraphQL Composite Schemas specification describes how to construct a single unified GraphQL schema, the _composite schema_, from multiple GraphQL schemas, each termed a _source schema_.

-The composite schema presents itself as a regular GraphQL schema; the implementation details and complexities of the underlying distributed systems are not visible to clients, all observable behavior is the same as described by the GraphQL specification.
+The _composite schema_ presents itself as a regular _GraphQL schema_; the
+implementation details and complexities of the underlying distributed systems are not visible to clients, all observable behavior is the same as described by the _GraphQL specification_.

-GraphQL Composite Schemas specification has a number of design principles:
+The GraphQL Composite Schemas specification has a number of design principles:

-- **Composable**: Rather than defining GraphQL schemas in isolation and reshaping them to fit a composed graph later, it encourages developers to think of GraphQL schemas as partial schemas that are designed as part of a larger schema from the get go.
-Each source schema defines the types and fields it is responsible for serving within the context of a larger schema, referencing and extending what is already there.
-In other words, the GraphQL Composite Schemas specification is not designed to glue arbitrary schemas together, but to facilitate a coordinated effort to build a coherent composite schema.
+- **Composable**: Rather than defining each _source schema_ in isolation and reshaping it to fit the _composite schema_ later, this specification encourages developers to design the source schemas as part of a larger whole from the start.
+Each source schema defines the types and fields it is responsible for serving within the context of the larger schema, referencing and extending what is provided by other source schemas.
+The GraphQL Composite Schemas specification does not describe how to combine arbitrary schemas.

 - **Collaborative**: The GraphQL Composite Schemas specification is explicity designed around team collaboration.
-By building on a principled composition model, it ensures that conflicts and inconsistencies are surfaced early and can be resolved before deploying.
+By building on a principled composition model, it ensures that conflicts and inconsistencies are surfaced early and can be resolved before deployment.
 This allows many teams to contribute to a single schema without the danger of breaking it.
+The GraphQL Composite Schemas specification facilitates the coordinated effort of combining collaboratively designed source schemas into a single coherent composite schema.

-- **Evolvable**: A composite schema offers an integrated, product-centric view of underlying services.
-And these services should be able to evolve without disrupting clients.
-Over time, the same functionality may be provided by a different combination of services, while the schema surface stays the same.
+- **Evolvable**: A _composite schema_ offers an integrated, product-centric API interface to clients.
+Each source _GraphQL service_ that underpins the composite schema should be able to evolve without disrupting these clients.
-  Source schema boundaries are therefore considered an implementation detail and should never be exposed to clients.
+  Over time, the same functionality may be provided by a different combination of services, while the composite schemas interface must continue to support existing requests from all clients; source schema boundaries are therefore considered an implementation detail and should never be exposed to clients.

-- **Explicitness**: This specification values explicitness over inferring intentions, as these tend to break down and can lead to ambiguity over time.
+- **Explicitness**: To make the composition process easier to understand and to avoid ambiguities that can lead to confusing failures as the system grows, the GraphQL Composite Schemas specification prefers to be explicit about intentions and minimize reliance on inference and convention.

-This specification focuses on two core components to allow interoperability between tooling and gateways from different implementers, the schema composition and the execution.
+To enable greater interoperability between different implementations of tooling and gateways, this specification focuses on two core components: schema composition and distributed execution.

-- **Composition**: The schema composition describes the process of merging multiple source schemas into a single GraphQL schema that is annotated with execution directives and is referred to as the composite schema.
+- **Schema Composition**: Schema composition describes the process of merging multiple _source schemas_ into a single GraphQL schema, the _composite schema_.
+During this process, an intermediary schema, the _composite execution schema_, is generated.
+This composite execution schema is annotated with directives to describe execution, and may have additional internal fields that won't be exposed in the client-facing _composite schema_.

-- **Execution**: The distributed GraphQL executor specifies the core execution behavior and algorithms.
+- **Distributed Execution**: The _distributed GraphQL executor_ specifies the
+  core execution behavior and algorithms that enable fulfilment of a _GraphQL request_ performed against the _composite schema_.